 The scenery at Newhaven is spectacular: dramatic quartzite mountains overlook extensive parallel sand dunes and shimmering salt lakes and clay pans.
 Newhaven is a hotspot for the wildlife of central Australia and is home to threatened species including the Black-footed Rock-wallaby, the Brush-tailed Mulgara and an important population of the Great Desert Skink.

 Only an hour out of Perth in the stunning Avon Valley, Paruna Wildlife Sanctuary offers a number of spectacular walking trails through Jarrah, Wandoo and Powderbark forest combined with heathland and riparian habitat.
-Walks can be arranged during our open season which is usually April to November.
+Self-guided walks are available during our open season which is usually May to October.
 With spectacular woodland, wildflowers, creeks and waterfalls, there are trails suited a range of ages and abilities.

 Yookamurra Wildlife Sanctuary is the only AWC property with a dedicated education program for primary to tertiary students.
 Students can stay at the sanctuary for a unique and exciting school camp experience, with AWC staff providing education and activities on threatened species and scientific methods of conservation.
 Although Yookamurra Wildlife Sanctuary is mainly closed to general visitors, it has occasional open days for the general public to visit.